Social Services, Counseling & Community job market report cover, Columbus, OH, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Direct local labor-market context is recent, but the role-specific local evidence is narrower than the full category, so some conclusions require careful inference.
+The local labor-market backdrop is current, but role-specific hiring and pay evidence is uneven across sub-roles, so some conclusions rely on category-level inference.

 Limitations